aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 The final step is to tag the LastEvaluatedKey

- * transformQueryOutput MUST call `createKeyConditionList` to create a keyConditionList
+ * transformQueryOutput MUST call [createKeyConditionList](#createkeyconditionlist) to create a `keyConditionList`
- * transformQueryOutput MUST use `findVersion` to retrieve the `currentVersion`
+ * transformQueryOutput MUST use [findVersion](#findversion) to retrieve the `currentVersion`
  * if `currentVersion` is None, replace it with the lowest version in keyConditionList
- * If the input object has a LastEvaluatedKey, transformQueryOutput must return a LastEvaluatedKey equal to the input LastEvaluatedKey with the addition of a number field `gZ_version= currentVersion`
+ * If the input object has a LastEvaluatedKey, transformQueryOutput must return a LastEvaluatedKey equal to the input LastEvaluatedKey with the addition of a number field `gZ_version=currentVersion`
  * If the input object has no LastEvaluatedKey, and `currentVersion` is greater than or equal to the highest version in the keyConditionList, then transformQueryOutput must return an object with no LastEvaluatedKey
  * Otherwise, transformQueryOutput must return a LastEvaluatedKey containing only a number field `gZ_version` set to the lowest version in keyConditionList greater than `currentVersion`